-Since Ellen's Run was started, The Ellen Hermanson Foundation has given away nearly $3 million to:
+Since Ellen's Run was started, The Ellen Hermanson Foundation has given away more than $3.5 million to:

 - To help establish an innovative, comprehensive grassroots program to motivate women on the South Fork to have regular mammography.
-Coordinated with the South Fork Breast Health Coalition, which is supported by Southampton Hospital.
+Coordinated with the South Fork Breast Health Coalition, which is supported by Southampton Hospital (1997).

 - To help fund the purchase of a Mammatome Breast Biopsy System to facilitate more accurate and less traumatic biopsies, thereby promoting early detection of breast cancer (2000).

 - To help secure first-year leases on two Lorad FAST Mammography Units and to purchase a Kodak Multiloader Processor (2003).